asrhou/NATMI/README.md

 ### Supported Species

 For data using official gene symbols, NATMI can support 21 species including human, mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/) and for human and mouse it can work with additional IDs (see [supported IDs](#supported-ids)).
-All supported species can be listed running ExtractEdges.py with '--species list' argument and then a supported species can specified by using '--species [species_name]' argument.
+All supported species can be listed running ExtractEdges.py with '--species list' argument and then a supported species can be specified by using '--species [species_name]' argument.

 '--species list' [guess it might be good to add that if possible]